vorSherer/301b-city-explorer/README.md

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture
-Use Node and npm; run npm init, then npm install -S cors dotenv express.
+Use Node and npm; run npm init, then npm install -S cors dotenv express pg superagent.
+This application uses a PostgreSQL database, which you will need to setup in a POSIX environment (Mine was in Ubuntu Linux using WSL).
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log